Azure-Samples/LUIS-DevOps-Template/docs/3-customizing-own-project.md

   * Count of false positives from failing tests
   * Count of false negatives from failing tests

-As shipped, the **LUIS F-measure testing** job is configured to run concurrently with the **Create LUIS Release** job and runs purely as an advisory and does not block the **LUIS CD** job from running should it fail.
-It is provided as an example of how to perform model quality testing within the workflow.
+As shipped, the **LUIS F-measure testing** job is configured to run concurrently with the **Create LUIS Release** job and does not block the **LUIS CD** job from running should it fail.
+It runs purely as an advisory and is provided as an example of how to perform model quality testing within the workflow.

 This kind of testing is best employed when a LUIS app has been developed to the point where its schema is near or fully complete and development has progressed from the early stages of development to the stage of refining the performance of the app.
-A release manager can review the build artifacts created by this job to monitor the performance of the LUIS app as improvements are made and can use the F measure scores that are output to help decide when to promote new versions of the LUIS app to other build environments such as UAT, Staging or Production.
+A release manager can review the build artifacts created by this job to monitor the performance of the LUIS app as improvements are made and can use the F-measure scores that are output to help decide when to promote new versions of the LUIS app to other build environments such as UAT, Staging or Production.

 Read more about [running tests using NLU.DevOps](https://github.com/microsoft/NLU.DevOps/blob/master/docs/Test.md) and about [analyzing the test results to measure performance](https://github.com/microsoft/NLU.DevOps/blob/master/docs/Analyze.md) in the NLU.DevOps documentation.